Article · Feb 20, 2026

 What is Aider's repomap, and why does it exist?

 Aider's repomap is a token-budgeted summary of the most important code entities in your repository, generated automatically before every chat turn.
 It exists because LLMs have context windows (200K tokens for Claude, similar for GPT) and even small codebases of 50-100 files exceed that budget when fully expanded.
 Aider needs to choose which files to include in the prompt, and the repomap is the data structure that drives that choice.
-It is regenerated automatically as files change, scoped to the active repo, and cached between turns to keep performance fast.
+It is regenerated as files change, scoped to the active repo, and cached between turns to keep performance acceptable.

 Why does Aider use PageRank specifically?